 While it sounds like a simple injury, a muscle strain can result in a surprising amount of pain.
 In fact, this type of injury is one of the most common reasons people go to the emergency room.
 However, not much can be done for a strained back muscle except for a short period of rest (for up to two days), pain relief medications and/or anti-inflammatory medications, and to apply ice and/or heat.

-This article focuses how and to use ice massage therapy for quick relief of back pain caused by muscle strain.
+This article focuses how and when to use ice massage therapy for quick relief of back pain caused by muscle strain.